 What kinds of data are accepted?

-- Data in proprietary formats that are widely used and appropriate for the research communities likely to have interest in the data.
+- In formats that are open and nonproprietary; or in proprietary formats that are widely used or appropriate for relevant research communities.

 How is Deep Blue Data different from Deep Blue?

 The U-M Library hosts two repositories: Deep Blue, and Deep Blue Data.
 Deep Blue is a repository for scholarship and teaching materials that are primarily meant to be viewed or consumed by humans, such as articles, presentations, reports, images, etc. Deep Blue Data is a repository for research data primarily meant to be viewed or consumed by computers, such as observations, survey results, simulations, experimental data, etc.